 This programme is for experienced health and social care practitioners who are either currently working in an advanced clinical practice role or who have obtained a trainee advanced clinical practitioner role prior to starting the programme.
-It’s designed to support your development under the four pillars of advanced practice.
+The course is designed to support your development under the four pillars of advanced practice:

 The School of Healthcare is one of the largest multi-professional health schools in the country.
 You’ll have the opportunity to study in a research-intensive university, alongside those with whom you’ll work in clinical practice.

 The programme leader is Ian Goulden: firstname.lastname@example.org.